Lucas1981/transform-scale-rotate/README.md

-# transform-scale-rotate
+# translate-scale-rotate

-This is a very simple JavaScript program to transform, scale and rotate arbitrary images.
+This is a very simple JavaScript program to translate, scale and rotate arbitrary images.